zenorachi/dynamic-user-segmentation/README.md

 However, I can't deny that I was quite intrigued by the idea from the 2022 internship candidate of using Google Drive as a service.
 So, I decided to try something new for myself and implemented the generation of a link to the CSV file using the Google Drive API integration.
+* **Should an error be returned if a user (segment) has no active segments (users)?**
+> **Decision:** it seemed to me that this would be superfluous and not entirely appropriate, because the request is processed correctly, there is simply no active connection between users and segments.